 What If My Registration Expires?

-The registration of a registrant who fails to renew by April first or October first, whichever is applicable, is canceled.
+The registration of a registrant who fails to renew by April 1 or October 1, whichever is applicable, is canceled.

 In order to reinstate an expired registration, a new application must be submitted with a payment of the registration fee plus a $100 penalty fee.
 Visit DHEC's New Registrations page.
 All applications must be submitted via regular US Postal mail to the Bureau of Financial Management.
 Processing time is approximately 12-15 business days.